How to Adopt

-To adopt a pet at OHS, you'll need to fill out an adoption questionnaire and meet with an adoption specialist.
-Learn more about finding the right pet for you, and how the adoption process works at OHS:
+Learn more about finding the right pet for you, and how the adoption process works at OHS.

 Benefits of Adopting from OHS

-- A certificate for a free veterinarian examination
+- A certificate for a free initial veterinarian examination

 - Plenty of support and information from the experienced staff at OHS

-- 30 days of free insurance from Petplan.
+- 30 days of free pet insurance from Petplan.
 The policy provides $1,000 of coverage for accidents, illnesses, surgery, prescription medications and more.
-Ask an OHS staffer for full details when you are adopting.
+Ask an OHS staff member for full details when you are adopting.